 Bursary assistance is based on need and is available to deserving students from Junior Kindergarten to Grade 12.

-NEW!
 Junior School Merit Scholarship - Junior Division

 Albert College Junior School is pleased to offer Junior Division scholarships to qualifying, incoming students.
 This scholarship may begin in Grade 4, 5 or 6, and will be renewed each year in the Junior School, providing academic achievement and deportment is maintained.